marsonfire/ClubConnexions/README.md

 NOTE: You might have to do python3 manage.py runserver

-Then go to the web browser and go to http://localhost:8000/home/
+Then go to the web browser and go to http://localhost:8000/ama/

+I've done a lot of restarting and redesign since I was thinking of it incorrectly, but I think this is how it'll be now.